 Although this allows for more convenience, it also means that you’re likely missing out on the fiber, vitamins, and minerals often obtained when consuming vegetables in their natural state.

-The detailed answer: To quickly outline some of these conflicting studies, according to our recent interview with Jessica Crandall, Registered Dietitian Nutritionist, Certified Diabetes Educator, and Director of Denver Wellness and Nutrition:
+According to our recent interview with Jessica Crandall, Registered Dietitian Nutritionist, Certified Diabetes Educator, and Director of Denver Wellness and Nutrition, she states the following:

 Nitrates convert to nitric oxide in the body, which functions to widen blood vessels, in turn allowing for increased blood flow, oxygen, and nutrients to reach working muscles.
 Nitrates may also improve your muscle’s use of oxygen during activity.
 Once again, food sources are the best for obtaining this nutrient benefit.”